Icinga/icinga2/doc/15-features.md

 The following example query checks the health of the current Icinga 2 instance writing its current status to the DB IDO backend table `icinga_programstatus` every 10 seconds.
-By default it checks 60 seconds into the past which is a reasonable amount of time - adjust it for your requirements.
+By default it checks 60 seconds into the past which is a reasonable amount of time -- adjust it for your requirements.
 If the condition is not met, the query returns an empty result.

 > **Tip**
 >
 > Use [check plugins](14-addons-plugins.md#plugins) to monitor the backend.

-Replace the `default` string with your instance name, if different.
+Replace the `default` string with your instance name if different.

 Example for MySQL: